Lindt8/SHAEDIT/README.md

 # SHAEDIT
-a data viewing/comparison tool for results from thick-target experiments at NSRL
+Space Hadron Accelerator Experiment Data Investigation Tool

-This is a Jupyter notebook for viewing the collected data.
+This is a Jupyter notebook for conveniently viewing and comparing the data collected from the measurements of double-differential secondary particle yields from intermediate-energy hadrons incident on thick-targets.
+These experimental measurements were made at the NASA Space Radiation Laboratory on the Brookhaven National Laboratory campus.